 A Lorain man remains on the U.S. Marshals’ “Dangerous Dozen” most-wanted list.

-Bruce McElroy, 31, of Lorain is wanted for a sex offender registration violation.
-McElroy has a long criminal history of violent charges, according to Marshals.
+Bruce McElroy, 31, of Lorain, is wanted for a sex offender registration violation.
+McElroy has a long criminal history of violent charges, according to the Marshals.

-Since the inception of the “Dangerous Dozen” program in May 2010, the NOVFTF has apprehended or closed cases on 95 of the 106 fugitives profiled on this list.
+Since the inception of the “Dangerous Dozen” program in May 2010, the Northern Ohio Violent Fugitive Task Force has apprehended or closed cases on 95 of the 106 fugitives profiled on this list.
 Of the 95 apprehended, 55 were a direct result of the exposure from the media and assistance of the public.